blayne-04/Prework-Study-Guide/README.md

 ## Usage

 Right click and click the inspect option or Ctrl+Shift+I (windows), Command+Option+I (macOS), and navigate to the console tab for a list of the study topics and a suggestion of what to study next.
+Use of chrome extensions may cause errors.

 ## Credits